HatchApps/xavier-help/faq.md

 If you're lucky enough to grow to need more than 50 clients whilst using Xavier, please inform us by [email](/contact-us.md) and we'll get you sorted with a personalised plan right away.

+## Regional Compatibility

+### Does Xavier work outside the UK?

+Xavier does accept multiple currencies - it detects the currency used in Xero, and will display that currency for that client accross the site.

+Xavier currently only uses UK tax calculations; for clients outside the UK we slightly alter the Xavier experience in the following ways to prevent confusion:

+- Hide Corporation Tax and VAT Tracking Insights from the navigation

+- Hide Corporation Tax and VAT Tracking Insight statistics from the Client Overview dashboard

+- Rename VAT Return Checks to Tax Return Checks

+### Will Xavier include tax calculations for clients outside the UK in the future?

+We've definitely got this on our roadmap!
+There's no real timescale for this though.
+For now, we're focussing on making sure that we are building a great product and that means working with local accountants.
+We still love hearing from our international users, so if you would like to see Xavier bring tax insights to your region then please let us know.
+This helps us to prioritise which regions to start with.

+>We feel that Xavier is a really useful toolkit for any Xero client data, not just UK clients, so we would encourage you to try Xavier for your team, wherever you're based.
+For international accountancies who would like a Xavier paid subscription, we offer a discount code which will apply until we roll out full functionality in your area.

 ## Working with Xero

 ### How do I connect Xavier to my Xero account?